 (Image Classification + Image Localization) = Object Detection

-Fundamentally the solution is to generate outputs that indicate probabilities of the detected object to be a particular class and the location of the bounding box containing that object.
+Fundamentally, the solution is to generate outputs that indicate the probabilities of the detected object to be a particular class and the location of the bounding box containing that object.

 To clarify, in the image:

-Now to understand the process of object detection, we need to understand how to locate and classify multiple objects in an image.
+To understand the object detection process, we need to know how to locate and classify multiple objects in an image.
 Out of various approaches, we take a look at some of the standard approaches.

-Applying a classification model to multiple regions of the same image.
-And this could be achieved by using the Sliding Windows approach.
-Here we create usually a square-shaped window and use it to place it in a specific region of the image; mostly starting at the top left part like in the figure below.
+First, we apply a classification model to multiple regions of the same image.
+This can be achieved by using the Sliding Windows approach.

+In this method, we usually create a square-shaped window and place it in a specific image region, mostly starting at the top left part like in the figure below.

-Then feed this into a convolutional neural network to classify this patch of the image.
-And we slide the window along to the neighbouring regions and continue the process to classify all of the window size regions in the image.
-And we can repeat the same process with different sized windows or on the rescaled versions of the image size so that we can detect objects of varying sizes.
-Now the only problem with this is that it is computationally impractical for a convolutional neural network to apply classifiers for every position of the window.
+Then, we feed this into a convolutional neural network to classify this patch of the image.
+We slide the window along to the neighbouring regions and continue the process to classify all of the window size regions in the image.

 Thank you for reading.
 Please leave comments if you have any.
 Good day!